 A third (and very useful) consequence of Definition 6 is that the mixed-premise declarative argument from I and P to P' is not valid if the following proposition is possible: some fact which supports I guarantees both P and the negation of P'.
-Indeed, if that proposition is possible, then it is possible that some fact which both supports I and guarantees P does not guarantee P' (since, necessarily, every fact that guarantees the negation of P'.
+Indeed, if that proposition is possible, then it is possible that some fact which both supports I and guarantees P does not guarantee P' (since, necessarily, every fact that guarantees the negation of P' does not guarantee P'), and then (by Definition 6) I and P do not jointly entail P'.
 For example, the following argument is not valid:

-Argument 27 If you sinned, repent.
+If you sinned, repent.

 You sinned.

 So: You will repent.

-Indeed, it is possible that the fact that (1) you have promised that, if you sinned, you will repent but (2) you sinned and yet you will not repent-which, by (2), guarantees both that you sinned (namely P) and that you will not repent (namely the negation of P')-supports, in virtue of (1), "if you sinned, repent" (namely I): there may be a reason for you to keep your promise even if you are going to break it.
+Indeed, it is possible that the fact that (1) you have promised that, if you sinned, you will repent but (2) you sinned and yet you will not repent-which, by (2), guarantees both that you sinned (namely P) and that you will not repent (namely the negation of P)-supports, in virtue of (1), "if you sinned, repent" (namely I): there may be a reason for you to keep your promise even if you are going to break it.
 I trust that the result that Argument 27 is not valid is intuitively acceptable.